 Maybe something difficult happened at home, like losing a family member or parents separating.
 Or perhaps they’re struggling with something at school, like bullying.

 This can make them behave differently, lose confidence in themselves or find it difficult to concentrate in class.

 Place2Be is there to help young people find ways to cope, so their worries don’t get in the way of their friendships, their learning or how they feel about themselves.

 Place2Be’s professionals work with young people one-to-one or in small groups, giving regular support for pupils who need it.

 Young people can also book a short appointment to talk about any problems or worries they have – this is called Place2Talk.

 How can I refer my child?

-Parents cannot make direct referral to Place2Be’s one-to-one counselling sessions, but can request a referral be made by the student’s Head of House (please see contacts below).
+Parents cannot make direct referral to Place2Be’s one-to-one counselling sessions, but can request a referral be made by the student’s Head of Year (please see contacts below).
 Students can also self-refer for the Place2Talk drop-in service.